uditalias/create-wpapp/README.md

 ## Boost your workflow with a simple and configurable webpack project generator

 ### Disclaimer
-This is not a replacement for `create-react-app` by any mean!
+This is not a replacement for `create-react-app` by any means!
 It's just a way to startup a webpack project with basic configuration in seconds.

 ### Why?
 A new UI framework just came out, a new library, a new tool.. you want to test it but you need to config webpack and install lots of stuff in order to start.. 😤

 There's lots of webpack app generators, but this one won't make you cry.

-Like `create-react-app` which is awesome but very opinionated.. have you tried adding something to the `webpack.config.js` file?
-I know.. you must `eject` everything in order to do so.
+Like `create-react-app` which is awesome but very opinionated... have you tried adding something to the `webpack.config.js` file?
+I know... you must `eject` everything in order to do so.

-What if all I want to do is just to write my code, maybe to add a webpack plugin or a loader so I can run it in my browser.
+What if all I want to do is just write my code, maybe add a webpack plugin or a loader so I can run it in my browser?

 - You want `babel` to transform your ES6 code?
 OK!
 - You want TypeScript instead?
 OK!